 William James once said that, “The deepest principle of Human Nature is the craving to be appreciated.”
 And while being the center of attention sounds like a good thing, it can be a recipe for disaster.

 From the moment we’re born, we humans feel a never-ending need for attention.
 And of course we do.
 Otherwise, we can’t survive in the world.
 Our lives and overall happiness depends on the bonds we form with others.
 Especially when we’re just a little piece of meat.
 While we’re wearing diapers we need someone to take care of us.
 Someone to feed us and protect us.
 Basically, there is no other way.
-Otherwise, we’ll perish.
+O

 But except the physical need, the level of attention we receive from others is also psychological: We also need to feel loved, recognized and appreciated for who we are.
 A lot of times the psychological need is so great, that people will do almost anything – most of the times stupid things – to get attention, including committing a crime or attempting to take their lives.1